geb/geb/doc/manual/src/chapters/020-browser.md

         assert $('#slogan').text() == 'very groovy browser automation… web testing, screen scraping and more' }

+### Switching context to newly opened windows

-Finally if you want to execute code in a window that is newly opened by some of your actions use the [`withNewWindow(Closure windowOpeningBlock, Closure block)`](api/geb/Browser.html#withNewWindow(groovy.lang.Closure, groovy.lang.Closure\)) method.
+If you wish to execute code in a window that is newly opened by some of your actions use the [`withNewWindow(Closure windowOpeningBlock, Closure block)`](api/geb/Browser.html#withNewWindow(groovy.lang.Closure, groovy.lang.Closure\)) method.
 Given html as above the following will pass:

     withNewWindow({ $('a').click() }) {
         assert $('title').text() == 'Geb - Very Groovy Browser Automation'
     }

-Note that if the first parameter opens none or more than one window then [`NoSuchWindowException`](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/NoSuchWindowException.html) is thrown.
+Note that if the first parameter opens none or more than one window then [`NoNewWindowException`](api/geb/error/NoNewWindowException.html) is thrown.

-If you really need to know the name of the current window or all the names of open windows use [`getCurrentWindow()`](api/geb/Browser.html#getCurrentWindow(\)) and [`getAvailableWindows()`](api/geb/Browser.html#getAvailableWindows(\)) methods but `withWindow()` and `withNewWindow()` are the preferred methods when it comes to dealing with multiple windows.
+#### Passing options when working with newly opened windows

+There are several options that can be passed to a [`withNewWindow()`](api/geb/Browser.html#withNewWindow(java.util.Map, groovy.lang.Closure, groovy.lang.Closure\)) call which make working with newly opened windows even simpler.
+The general syntax is:

+	withNewWindow({ «window opening action» }, «option name»: «option value», ...) { «action executed within the context of the window» }

+##### close

+Default value: `true`

+If you pass any truly value as `close` option then the newly opened window will be closed after the execution of the closure passed as the last argument to the `withNewWindow()` call.

+##### page

+Default value: `null`

+If you pass a class that extends `Page` as `page` option then browser's page will be set to that value before executing the closure passed as the last argument and will be reverted to it's original value afterwards.

+##### wait

+Default value: `null`

+You can specify `wait` option if the action defined in the window opening closure passed as the first argument is asynchronous and you need to wait for the new window to be opened.
+The possible values for the `wait` option are consistent with the ones for content definition and can be one of the following:

+* **`true`** - wait for the content using the _default wait_ configuration
+* **a string** - wait for the content using the _wait preset_ with this name from the configuration
+* **a number** - wait for the content for this many seconds, using the _default retry interval_ from the configuration
+* **a 2 element list of numbers** - wait for the content using element 0 as the timeout seconds value, and element 1 as the retry interval seconds value

+Given the following html:

+	<a href="http://www.gebish.org" target="_blank" id="new-window-link">Geb</a>

+the following will pass:

+	withNewWindow({
+		js.exec """
+				setTimeout(function() {
+					document.getElementById('new-window-link').click();
+				}, 200);
+			"""
+	}, wait: true) {
+        assert $('title').text() == 'Geb - Very Groovy Browser Automation'
+    }

 ## Quitting the browser